 Reliance.

-Entering into this BSCA is in part based upon Boeing's reliance on Seller's ability, expertise, and awareness of the intended use of the Products.
+Entering into this BSCA is in part based upon Boeing's reliance on Seller's ability, expertise, and awareness of the intended use of, and lifecycle safety of, the Products.
 Boeing and Customers may rely on Seller as an expert, and Seller will not deny any responsibility or obligation hereunder to Boeing or Customers on the grounds that Boeing or Customers provided recommendations, Proprietary Information and Materials, or assistance in any phase of the work involved in producing or supporting the Products including Boeing's acceptance of specifications, test data, or the Products.

 Entire Agreement.